 www.SeniorBusinessConnection.com – Networking and Media Resources

-Submit your events for publication in our calendar network.
-Browse the eNewsletters and calendars to get ideas for a new event series for your group in 2016.
+Our eNewsletters can provide you with marketing ideas.
+Browse the eNewsletters and calendars to get ideas for an event series for your group in 2016.
 Seniors and their adult children are very interested in computer technology.
 Consider partnering with IT people in your community or reach out to local libraries that have computer resources to help sponsor computer literacy training for older adults.

 Cyber Security Awareness